Skip to content

 realm: Ibexa DXP REST API

-Back Office uses REST API
+Back office uses REST API

-Back Office uses the REST API too (for some parts like the Location tree or the Calendar) on its own domain.
+Back office uses the REST API too (for some parts like the Location tree or the Calendar) on its own domain.

-• If the Back Office SiteAccess matches //admin.example.com (through Map\Host, HostElement or HostText), it calls the REST API under //admin.example.com/api/ibexa/v2;
+• If the back office SiteAccess matches //admin.example.com (through Map\Host, HostElement or HostText), it calls the REST API under //admin.example.com/api/ibexa/v2;

-• If the Back Office SiteAccess matches //localhost/admin (through URIElement, Map\URI or Regex\URI), it calls the REST API under //localhost/api/ibexa/v2 because SiteAccess matching with REST isn't enabled at URL level.
+• If the back office SiteAccess matches //localhost/admin (through URIElement, Map\URI or Regex\URI), it calls the REST API under //localhost/api/ibexa/v2 because SiteAccess matching with REST isn't enabled at URL level.

 If basic authentication is used only for REST API, it's better to have a dedicated domain even on a development environment.
 For example, map an api.localhost in your hosts file and set the firewall for host: ^api\.(example\.com|localhost)$.